JchenXu/motion-prior-reconstruction/README.md

 Please download the required data (i.e., our pre-trained prior model and SMPL model parameters) [here](https://drive.google.com/file/d/12LAlvHJ34qNkOqCVawSDjBquQH6MI2Ma/view?usp=sharing), and then, uncompress and put it in data/mp_data.

-Then, download our pre-processed data (except InstaVariety dataset) from [here]().
-Optinally, you can download the original dataset and preprocess by yourself.
-Then, put data files in data/mp_db.
+Then, refer to this for data generation, and put all data files in data/mp_db.

-The project is like:
+The whole data directory is like:
 ```
-data
+motion-prior-reconstruction/data
 ├── mp_data
 │   ├── ...
 |   └── ...
 |
 ├── mp_db
-    ├── amass_db.pt
+    ├── 3dpw_train_db.pt
     └── insta_train_db.h5
     └── ...
 ```